 Fun Fact: Hal Holbrook has the most all-time nominations in the category with seven, and his first three nominations were split evenly among the big three TV networks of the era.
 In 1967, he represented CBS in “Hal Holbrook: Mark Twain Tonight!”; in 1971 he was up for NBC’s “A Clear and Present Danger”; and in 1973, he got the nod for ABC’s “That Certain Summer.”
 He won the next year for ABC’s “Pueblo.”
 (And in case you were wondering, Fox wasn’t founded until 1986 and historically didn’t submit as many limited series or TV movies as its broadcast competitors.)

-Notable Ineligible Series: “Fargo” (Season 4 did not finish shooting before production was suspended); “The Undoing” (HBO has pushed the release date until Fall 2020); “American Crime Story” (“Impeachment” has not premiered), “True Detective” (Season 4 has not premiered), “The Alienist” (Season 2 has not premiered), “The Good Lord Bird” (delayed), “Big Little Lies” (Season 2 is eligible as a drama series)
+Notable Ineligible Series: “Fargo” (Season 4 did not finish shooting before production was suspended); “The Undoing” (HBO has pushed the release date to October 25); “American Crime Story” (“Impeachment” has not premiered), “True Detective” (Season 4 has not premiered), “The Alienist” (Season 2 was not eligible), “The Good Lord Bird” (moved to October 4), “Big Little Lies” (Season 2 is eligible as a drama series)

 The State of the Race

 Of late, the Best Actor in a Limited Series or TV Movie category has been dominated by breakout performances.
-Young actors like Riz Ahmed (“The Night Of”) and Jharrel Jerome (“When They See Us”) have beat out stiff competition from well-known veterans.
-Who the 2020 breakouts turn out to be remains to be seen, but there are plenty of established performers looking to break the trend.
+Young actors like Riz Ahmed (“The Night Of”), Darren Criss (“The Assassination of Gianni Versace”), and Jharrel Jerome (“When They See Us”) have beat out stiff competition from well-known veterans.
+This year offers two breakouts and three acclaimed vets.
+Will the trend continue, or will movie-star wattage win out?

-First and foremost is Mark Ruffalo.
-Not only is the Marvel star leading an HBO limited series of “I Know This Much Is True,” but he’s playing two roles (twins) — one who suffers from paranoid schizophrenia and the other coping with PTSD.
+First and foremost among the cadre of well-established performers is Mark Ruffalo.
+Not only is the Marvel star nominated for an HBO limited series in “I Know This Much Is True,” but he’s playing two roles (twins) — one who suffers from paranoid schizophrenia and the other coping with PTSD.
 The challenge of each part is enough to push him to the top of the conversation, and Ruffalo is a three-time Oscar nominee with good Emmy cred from “The Normal Heart.”